-I certify that the Statement of Accounts presents a true and fair view of the financial position of Bassetlaw District Council at 31 March 2021 and the income and expenditure for the year ended 31 March 2021.
+I certify that the draft Statement of Accounts presents a true and fair view of the financial position of Bassetlaw District Council at 31 March 2021 and the income and expenditure for the year ended 31 March 2021.
 The unaudited draft accounts were authorised for issue on 29 July 2021.
-The audited accounts were approved by the Audit and Risk Scrutiny Committee on 21 July 2022.
+These will then be audited and presented at a meeting of the Audit and Risk Scrutiny Committee on 30 September 2021.